LeeSeogMin/sililcon_sampling/docs/journal_paper.md

 ### 2.1 LLM-Based Survey Simulation

 Recent work has explored using LLMs to simulate survey responses.
-Argyle et al. (2023) demonstrated "silicon sampling" using GPT-3 to replicate American National Election Studies distributions.
-These studies establish feasibility but lack systematic cross-model comparisons and statistical validation frameworks, particularly for non-Western contexts.
+Argyle et al. (2023) and Aher et al. (2022) evaluate whether persona-conditioned LLM outputs can reproduce survey patterns in controlled settings.
+These studies establish feasibility but leave open questions about distributional validity across cultures and models, particularly in non-Western contexts.

 ### 2.2 Cultural Bias in Language Models